kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 `NodeInfo` tracking introduced in the initial alpha (v1.36) were removed in the alpha2 rework of the `k8s.io/kube-scheduler` staging module.

+#### DRA Admin Access

+Admin access (`adminAccess: true` on a claim request) is a privileged mode for monitoring and diagnostics, only allowed in namespaces labeled `resource.kubernetes.io/admin-access: "true"`.
+In the scheduler, an admin access allocation does not consume the device: the allocator can hand out a device that is already allocated to a workload, and the admin allocation does not block later allocations.
+Each such device is marked with `adminAccess: true` in the allocation result.

+For node allocatable resources, the workload's own claim already accounts for the device's resources, so charging the admin claim again would double count the node.
+Admin access results therefore contribute no footprint, get no entry in `pod.status.nodeAllocatableResourceClaimStatuses`, and do not block or get blocked by the mapped-claim sharing rule.

 #### Multiple Claims per Container

 A single container can reference multiple DRA claims.
 The node allocatable resources from each distinct claim are summed up to contribute to the pod's total resource requirements.